 INFO:root:processing user record = 100

-If you carefully observe the output, the logs from both modules contain the entry root
+If you carefully observe the output, the logs from both modules contain the entry root (which refers to root logger name).

-If you change the user_record.py
+If you change the user_record.py to the following:

 import logging